-In 2001, Botswana’s Foreign Minister said in a talk with Survival International, “Our treatment of the Basarwa [Bushmen] dictates that they should be elevated from a status where they find themselves.
+That last point is pretty much what Botswana’s Foreign Minister told Survival International in 2001.
+In an interview he stated that, “Our treatment of the Basarwa [Bushmen] dictates that they should be elevated from a status where they find themselves.
 We all came from there.
 We became civilized and drive expensive vehicles.
 They should be empowered to join the mainstream.”

-The comparing quote in the report comes from a letter written by the Acting Committee of West India Planters and Merchants in 1883, where it was written, “[Slavery] is not only of vital importance to the interests of the Mother Country, but indispensably necessary to the desired object of raising the Negro in the scale of society.”
+The comparing quote in Survival’s report comes from a letter written by the Acting Committee of West India Planters and Merchants in 1883, which states, “[Slavery] is not only of vital importance to the interests of the Mother Country, but indispensably necessary to the desired object of raising the Negro in the scale of society.”

 Like the advocates of slavery, Botswana’s leaders completely dismiss the societies they refer to, and assume they are static and ‘stuck’ in an anachronistic state.